 - 3 miniature Cake King pans

 All I did was drill a hole in the top edge, add a candle and hang.
 Simple, right?
-I just love the patina it offers and it made sense to me that the tin would serve as a heat shield for the wall.
+What is more, I just love the patina it offers, and it made sense to me that the tin would serve as a heat shield for the wall.

-Next!
-Those three vintage Cake King pans were just beckoning for a new purpose.
-I grabbed a piece of barn wood leftover from building our raised garden beds, and used screws and my drill to attach them to the board.
+Next, those three vintage Cake King pans were just beckoning for a new purpose.
+Additionally, I grab a piece of barn wood leftover from building our raised garden beds and used screws and my drill to attach them to the board.

 Then, I drilled a hole for mounting to the wall and got this…